Roasted Sweet Potato Tacos (Easy Vegan Dinner Recipe)

 Spread the potato chunks into a single layer and roast them for 10 minutes.
 Pull them from the oven, toss them again, and place them back in the oven for another 15-20 minutes or until they are slightly golden brown on the edges and soft on the inside.
 Set them aside.

-• Prepare the cabbage by thinly slicing 1/2 of the cabbage and tossing in lime juice from 1/2 a lime and a pinch of salt. *You can also use a mandoline to thinly slice quickly and easily.
+• Prepare the cabbage by thinly slicing 1/2 of the cabbage and tossing it in lime juice from 1/2 a lime and a pinch of salt. *You can also use a mandoline to thinly slice quickly and easily.
 Set the cabbage aside.

 • Prepare the simple guacamole.
 Place three avocados, juice from 1 lime, and salt to taste in a bowl.
 Use a fork or whisk to mash it up and stir until the guacamole is creamy.
 Set it aside.